-On the 'sides' of the field are the sidelines.
-The sidelines are home to all types of people like the head coach, the coordinators, the football players, and the media/press (photographers, film crews).
+On the sides of the field are the sidelines.
+The sidelines are home to all types of people like the head coach, coordinators, football players, and the media/press (photographers, film crews).

 The sidelines and end lines make up the perimeter of a football field.
-Together they also form the boundary lines dividing the field between inbounds and out-of-bounds.
-We'll learn about the boundary lines shortly.
+Together they also form the boundary lines dividing the field between inbounds and out of bounds.
+We'll learn more about the boundary lines in Football Bounds.

-The goal lines are located 10 yards from the end lines and mark the start of each end zone.
-The goal lines combined with the sidelines make up the field of play, one of the two important components of a football field that we will learn about next.
+The goal lines are located ten yards from the end lines and mark the start of each end zone.
+The goal lines combined with the sidelines make up the field of play.

-The 50-yd line is located at the middle of the field and divides it equally into two pieces.
+The 50 yard line is located at the middle of the field and divides it equally into two (2) pieces.

-REMEMBER: If someone refers to the 1-yd line, 2-yd line, 3-yd line, and so on... up to the 49-yd line, you'll need to ask them on which side of the field they are referring to since there are duplicates of each yard line.
-Again, there is only one 50-yd line.
+REMEMBER: There is only one 50 yard line.
+If someone refers to the 1-yard line, 2-yard line, 3-yard line, and so on... up to the 49-yard line, you'll need to ask them on which side of the field they are referring to since there are duplicates of each yard line.